Is it really possible to build a passive income stream from P2P lending?

-For now, we will focus on investments that are easy to understand, where we will find more liquidity and even the possibility of ending up in gain, without being tied for decades.
+For now, I will focus on investments that are easy to understand, where we will find more liquidity and even the possibility of leaving before the terms.

 Our duty now, is to get the most out of it, to generate an automatic income from it, lowering the risk involved to the minimum.
 P2P Lending practice is authorized by governments.

 My goal is to produce a monthly automatic income, and I believe this is an unprecedented investment opportunity (in Euros, too).

-I already have an opinion on the biggest P2P platforms in Euros, one of these is Mintos (read why)!
-The others are Bondora and October!
-Amongst other similar products available in many languages, there is Grupeer.
-In English and other languages, we have Ratesetter, Founding Circle, Twino, Robocash.
+I have an opinion about the biggest P2P platforms in Euros, one of these is Mintos (read why)!

 Beware!
-Some British platforms are accessible only to the resident taxpayers, other American ones (Lending club, Prosper, Upstart) have the same limitation.
+Most British P2P platforms are only accessible to UK resident taxpayers, other American ones (Lending club, Prosper, Upstart) have the same limitation.

 What about Real Estate investing from the smartphone?